Cockatrice/Cockatrice/webclient/README.md

 ## To-Do List

-1) RefreshGuard modal
+1. ✔️ RefreshGuard modal
-  - there is no browser support for displaying custom output to window.onbeforeunload
-  - we should also display a custom modal explaining why they shouldnt refresh or navigate from the site
-  - ideally, the custom popup can be synced with the alert, so when the alert is closed, the modal closes too

-2) Disable AutoScrollToBottom when the user has scrolled up
+2. Disable AutoScrollToBottom when the user has scrolled up

 - when the user scrolls back to bottom, it should renable
 - renable after a period of inactivity (3 minutes?)

-3) Figure out how to type components w/ RouteComponentProps
+3. Figure out how to type components w/ RouteComponentProps

 - Component<RouteComponentProps<???, ???, ???>>

-4) clear input onSubmit
+4. clear input onSubmit

-5) figure out how to reflect server status changes in the ui
+5. figure out how to reflect server status changes in the ui

-6) Account page
+6. Account page

-7) Register/Reset Password forms
+7. Register/Reset Password forms

-8) Message User
+8. Message User

-9) Main Nav scheme
+9. Main Nav scheme